The Rank Prize Funds

 Key Selection Criteria

 The Committees and Trustees seek researchers who have made or will make “significant contributions to the sciences where an initial idea has been carried through to practical applications that have benefited or will benefit humanity.”
-The organization celebrates “breakthrough ideas that become practical applications that can make a difference to all our lives.”
+The organisation celebrates “breakthrough ideas that become practical applications that can make a difference to all our lives.”

 Advice from Successful Applicants